 If you are feeling anxious or nervous about this procedure, you should share that with your physician right away.
 It’s also essential to inform your doctor beforehand about any allergies, such as allergies to latex, or other medical conditions and complications to avoid unnecessary risks.

-Once they have prepped you by lubricating the transvaginal ultrasound wand, the sonographer will insert the wand into your vagina.
+Once they have prepped you by lubricating the TV ultrasound wand, the sonographer will insert the wand into your lady parts.
 The probe will also be covered with a condom.
 If you do not feel comfortable about this or you start experiencing pain, you can always request to insert it yourself.

-Once the probe is inserted in the vagina, the sonographer will gently move it back and forth to assess your pregnancy progression.
+Once the probe is inserted in your private parts, the sonographer will gently move it back and forth to assess your pregnancy progression.
 The transducer will transmit a frequency that gives clear pictures of your baby and uterus.

 Although you may feel quite a bit squeamish about the internal ultrasound, it’s pretty fast.
 The whole procedure will take barely ten minutes.
 A radiologist will observe your scan and send it to your doctor, and reports will be available to you after a few days.

-Many women question the safety of transvaginal ultrasound, but there is no significant risk associated with the procedure.
+Many women question the safety of a TV ultrasound, but there is no significant risk associated with the procedure.
 The tip of the ultrasound wand is only inserted about two to three inches and can’t do any harm to your developing baby.

 The frequency used to create images of the developing fetus is also safe.
 The only adverse effect you may experience is the pressure that results from the insertion of the wand.